All Episodes

 So he's fallen for the hoax, the smear, and so forth.

-But Walter Jones, that's right.
+But Walter Jones is right.

-He's been taking a lot of heat for it In North Carolina.
+He's been taking a lot of heat for it in North Carolina.

 So he throws in with the liars and the hacks because he's looking for cover.

-Because even throwing in against them all this time, the fastest way to make himself look like he's standing for the troops when he doesn't is to throw in with this smear of me.
+The fastest way to make himself look like he's standing for the troops when he doesn't is to throw in with this smear of me.

 She ought to be ashamed of himself.